-Instead of conveying the right message to your users, they’ll see you as a spam account providing unrecognisable, pixelated content that seems completely irrelevant to them – whether it is or isn’t.
+Instead of conveying the right message to your users, they’ll see you as a spam account providing unrecognisable, pixelated content that seems irrelevant to them – whether it is or isn’t.

 Social sites are similar to your online store.
 They’re a place users get information about you, browse your products and thanks to the newly added business features, now even buy your products.

-In order to lower your chances of facing the above problems, it’s important that you allocate the correct resources and time to create great graphics.
+To lower your chances of facing the above problems, it’s important that you allocate the correct resources and time to create great graphics.